 The District participates in the National School Lunch and Breakfast Program and offers students nutritionally-balanced and appealing meals daily.
 Free and reduced-price meals are available based on financial need.
 The District will make every effort to prevent the overt identification of students participating in the free and reduced-price meals by utilizing electronic identification and payment systems.
 See school secretary to apply.
+Families seeking free and reduced lunch status must apply at the beginning of each school year.
 Forms will be sent home the first week of school or you can apply online.